Skip to main content

 -H "Content-Type: application/json" \

--d '{"mode": "managed", "provider": "anthropic", "model": "claude-sonnet-4-20250514"}'
+-d '{"mode": "managed", "provider": "google", "model": "gemini-2.5-flash-lite"}'

-eval $(rig proxy on)
+eval "$(rig proxy on)"

-messages=[{"role": "user", "content": "Explain microVMs in one paragraph."}]
+{"role": "user", "content": "Explain microVMs in one paragraph."}

 Step 3 - Check remaining credits:

-curl -s https://api.rigbox.dev/api/users/me/credits \
+curl -s https://api.rigbox.dev/api/v1/users/me/credits \

 -H "Authorization: Bearer $RIGBOX_TOKEN" | jq .